-Table 2 below identifies the matters raised in the meeting minutes and the applicant's response.
+Table 2 below identifies applicant's response at the time of lodgement of the planning proposal.
 Further detail is provided in the Pre-Lodgement Meeting Response Report prepared by Architectus (Appendix J).

 Table 2 Applicant Response to Pre-Lodgement Meeting